leomccormack/sparta-site/content/docs/plugins/compass-suite.md

 ### Upmixer
 <img src="upmixer_GUI.png" alt="" style="max-width: 80%"></br>

-This VST employs COMPASS for the task of upmixing a lower-order Ambisonic recording to a higher-order Ambisonic recording.
+This plug-in employs COMPASS for the task of upmixing a lower-order Ambisonic recording to a higher-order Ambisonic recording.
 It is intended for users that are already working with a preferred linear Ambisonic decoding workflow of higher-order Ambisonic content, and wish to combine lower-order Ambisonic material with increased spatial resolution.
 One can upmix first, second, or third-order material (4,9,16 channels) to up-to seventh-order material (64 channels).

 This plug-in was developed by Leo McCormack and Archontis Politis.

 ### SideChain
 <img src="sidechain_GUI.png" alt="" style="max-width: 60%"></br>

-This VST is a bit of an experiment.
-Applying the COMPASS analysis to two different sound scenes (scene A [channels 1-16] and scene B [channels 17-32]), and using the estimated spatial parameters from one scene to manipulate the signals of the other scene.
+This plug-in is related to [**this publication**](../../help/related-publications/#mccormack2021parametric).

-Note that, if scene A and B are the same, then the plugin is functionally identical to compass_upmixer.
+This plug-in applies the COMPASS analysis on one sound scene (either scene A [channels 1-16] and scene B [channels 17-32]), and uses the estimated spatial parameters to manipulate the signals of the second sound scene.
+If scene A and B are the same, then the plugin is functionally identical to compass_upmixer.

 This plug-in was developed by Leo McCormack.